Menouthis: Name

 The city's name most probably comes from Isis's epithet mwt-nTr, "Mother of God" (Horus).

 Religious significance

 In Roman Egypt, Menouthis was widely known as an oracular and healing cult centre of the Ancient Egyptian goddess Isis and it drew devotees from a wide region.
 The temple of Isis in the city contained religious statues and was decorated with hieroglyphs.
 In 391 AD the city's Serapeum was demolished during the persecution of pagans in the late Roman Empire, and in the following year the temple of Isis was closed and partially dismantled, with Christian Tabennesiote monks taking over the temple's country estates.
 In 413 AD, at a site opposite the temple, Pope Theophilus of Alexandria built a Christian shrine dedicated to the Four Evangelists.
-The shrine became home to the bones of the saints Cyrus and John, which were moved there from Alexandria by Cyril of Alexandria.
+The shrine became home to the bones of the saints Cyrus and John, which were moved there from Alexandria by Cyril of Alexandria..

+During the 5th century the Isis temple continued to be used for sacrifices and incubation rites..
+The temple remained in use alongside the Christian shrine and the worship of Egyptian gods and their statues continued in the city..
+However, as time went by the traditional healing function of the temple was transferred to the Christian shrine.